mnemnion/orb/doc/md/walk/codex.md

       end
    end

-   if orbDir and srcDir and libDir then
+   if orbDir and srcDir and docDir then
       codex.codex = true
    end
    return codex